waterbearlang/waterbear/scripts/Moving to custom elements.md

 There is already a lot of special casing depending on type of block.
 Anything shared can go into a common prototype.

+## 2014-11-22

+OK, now that I've ripped Waterbear apart, what are the steps to putting it back together?

+* [ ] Custom elements for blocks
+* [ ] User hammer.js for drag-and-drop
+* [ ] Move all code out of blocks, runtime, put in namespaced, accessible functions